Data Agent

 How to Fill in the Vector Database Address?

-What are the differences between the Data Agent Sidebar and ChatBI?
+What are the differences between the Data Agent sidebar and ChatBI?

 | Capability | Data Agent Sidebar | ChatBI |